"DARK SAYINGS" OR "SECRETS" FOUND IN THE BIBLE

 mostly as a second source.
 If you are of a different faith and find these references objectionable, this site can still be

-beneficial to you by simply passing over them.
-This site points out from The Old Testament that Jesus was and is the Christ, profoundly
+existence.
+This site points out from The Old Testament that Jesus was and

-main focus is on the Book of Job.
-Then, several other books of the Old Testament are explained which point out some of the things that will happen very soon based upon the words of
+several other books of the Old Testament are explained which point out some of

-Isaiah (Job being the catalyst).
-These are bold claims for sure, but stay no matter what your faith might be and see for
+the catalyst).
+These are bold claims for sure, but stay no

-yourself; search out great treasures by clicking on a
+for great treasures by clicking on a

 subject listed below.
 It is well worth your time.
 Begin with Job, the greatest treasure of all.
 Download any pages of this site

-why.
-Most other pages have to print on "landscape" instead of "portrait" because
+In "landscape" instead of "portrait" because

 of the length of lines.
+For Testimonials go

 The Book of Job with commentary